Should You Cover Microgreen Seeds? – A Test

 Not quite as good germination or growth as the weighted tray.
 Notice that more of the root hairs are growing above the soil line.

 Without the weight, the roots have no incentive to grow down to anchor the plants.
 They have enough energy in the cotyledons and moisture on top of the soil.
-They have no need to anchor themselves and push up through the weight.
+They do not need to anchor themselves and push up through the weight.

 Grown in Light with Small Air Space